hm-lang/core/proposals/README.md

     # classes must be resettable to a blank state, or to whatever is specified
     # as the starting value based on a `reset` function.  this is true even
-    # if the class instance variables are defined as immutable.
+    # if the class instance variables are defined as readonly.
     ;;reset(X; int): null
         This X = X!
     # or short-hand: `;;reset(This X; int) := Null`